LucasClaxton/LucasClaxton-CSC-325-FA-25/README.md

 AI Reflection:
   Level 1:
-    I used Copilot to get a skeleton for the project and after adding my own code and trying to get the packaging to work properly, I asked Copilot how it would improve the code, and in total Copilot made a change to the base shape classes, but left the shape classes with "2" in them alone.
+    I used Copilot to get a skeleton for the project and after adding my own code and trying to get the packaging to work properly, I asked Copilot how it would improve the code, and in total Copilot made a simple performance change to the rectangle and circle classes, but left the rectangle2 and circle2 classes alone.
 I then added a Main class without AI help.